January 31, 2018

 This pattern has also been used effectively.
-The Development Team, including the developers, testers and all other skills are in one location, preferably working in the same room (shown to double team performance).
+The Development Team, including the developers, testers and all other skills are in one location, preferably working in the same room (this has been shown to double team performance).

 The Scrum Master should be in that same location.
 The Product Owner may be located elsewhere.
 I trained and coached nearly 20 teams using this pattern at various clients.
 It seemed to help when the development team was the same company and not a vendor, though I’ve seen it work with vendors as well.

 Tips for Success: